ebruck/radiotray-ng/README.md

           tag-info-verbose: displays in the menu stream information such as bitrate etc.
            track-info-copy: enable/disable track clicking to copy into clipboard
                volume-step: value used to increment/decrement the volume level
+           wrap-track-info: enable/disable the wrapping of title & artist menu text
          media-key-mapping: enable the mapping of media keys to volume up/down etc. (Previous, Next, Rewind, FastForward etc.)
 media-key-previous-station: media key to use for previous station within current group
     media-key-next-station: media key to use for next station within current group